 - Tick the box ‘Print Hidden Text.’

-Click here to learn various ways to protect your Word document.
+Learn various ways to protect your Word Document

 7. Drop Cap

 - Select the first letter at the start of your text.

 - Go to Insert tab.

 - Click on the Drop Cap button (in the Text group).

 - Select ‘Dropped.’
 This will enlarge the first letter and align with the main text.

 - Or select ‘In Margin’ to align with the margin.

 Discover here how to use and modify styles